velipso/gvasm/README.md

 ```
 gbasm init MyGame.gbasm
 gbasm make MyGame.gbasm
-# now you will have MyGame.gba inside the main folder
+# now you will have MyGame.gba inside your folder
 # run it in an emulator, and it will show a red screen
 ```